-To calculate a condition score for nutrients, sediments and phys-chem indicators, annual median concentrations of TSS, DIN, FRP, DO, and/or turbidity are compared to local guideline values.
-Annual median concentrations are calculated from monthly samples, where a monthly median concentration is calculated when multiple samples were taken within the same month.
+To calculate a condition score for water quality indicators, annual median concentrations of TSS, DIN, FRP, DO, and/or NTU are compared to guideline values.
+Annual median concentrations are calculated from monthly samples, where first a monthly median concentration is calculated to remove bias towards event concentrations.

-Only annual medians that meet or are better than the guideline value achieve a 'good' or a 'very good' score (
+Annual medians that are greater or equal to the guideline value achieve a 'good' or a 'very good' score.

-Figure 18).
 Medians that do not meet the guidelines achieve a 'moderate', 'poor', or 'very poor' grade, depending on where the median falls between the guideline value and a scaling factor (SF).
-This approach is very similar to the MMP system used in the marine inshore waters, where the cutoff between 'good' and 'moderate' grades is where the indicator's annual median concentration (or mean) is equal to or better than the guideline value.
+This approach is very similar to the MMP system used in the marine inshore waters, where the cut-off between 'good' and 'moderate' grades is where the indicator's annual median concentration (or mean) is equal to or better than the guideline value.
 The approach to calculating a condition score (from 1 to 100) and translating this to the report card five-point grading is:

-- 1. If the measured concentration of an indicator is less than the limit of reporting (LOR), then use a value of $0.5 \times LOR$ , - 2.
+- 1. If the measured concentration of an indicator is less than the limit of reporting (LOR), then use a value of $0.5 \times LOR$, - 2.
 Calculate monthly median concentrations (where relevant), - 3.
 Calculate annual median from monthly medians (where relevant), - 4.
 Compare annual median to the relevant local guideline value, - 5.
-Calculate condition score (0-100) following rules and formulas in Table 18 and Table 19, and - 6.
+Calculate condition score (0-100) following rules and formulas in Table 18, Table 19, and Figure 17, and - 6.
 Aggregate indicator scores into indicator category scores (where relevant) and the water quality index (following decision rules for minimum information).